xxyjoel/xxyjoel.github.io/_posts/2020-04-01-deploying-analytics-apps.md

 ## stack selection
 ### #1
 **overview**
-initial thought... how do I get this up and running as quickly as possible
+initial thought... how do I get this up and running as quickly as possible?
-* python
+* python - language of choice
-* github
+* github - version control, source of truth
 * s3 - blob storage for your csv, parquet or json files
 * athena - required for tableau integration with s3
 * databricks - model hosting, distributed compute